bgamari/ghc-wiki-import/ghc-kinds/kind-inference.md

 **Richard:** I don't understand this last point.
 Are you saying that the described algorithm *does not* do this unification and thus would reject `Foo`?
-Or, are you saying that the proposed strategy *should not* do this unification, as a point of design that might be friendlier to users?
+Or, are you saying that the proposed strategy *should not* do this unification, as a point of design that might be friendlier to users? **End Richard**

 ## Generalised partial kind signature strategy (PARGEN)